HofstadterTools/HofstadterTools/docs/source/troubleshooting.rst

 .. admonition:: Question

 	I have computed the band structure for a kagome/custom lattice and it looks incorrect.
-Why is this?
+Why could this be?

 When computing the complete band structure, it may be more difficult to spot when the ``--periodicity`` flag needs to be set.
 If in doubt, compute the corresponding butterfly spectrum and make sure that it has the correct periodicity.

+.. admonition:: Question

+	For comparison, I would like to compute the regular band structure for my tight-binding model, without an external magnetic field.
+How can I do this?

+The band structure with zero magnetic field can be computed by setting the flux density as ``-nphi 0 1``.
+For example, we can compute the band structure of graphene by using the command ``python band_structure.py -lat honeycomb -nphi 0 1``.

-butterfly Questions
+Butterfly Questions
 -------------------

 .. admonition:: Question